Financial-Times/ft-origami/docs/syntax/origamijson.md

 </tr><tr>
 	<td>&nbsp;&nbsp;&nbsp;&nbsp;<code>optional</code></td>
 	<td>array</td>
-	<td>A list of features, as defined by [Modernizr tests](http://modernizr.com/docs/), which the module will use if they exist.
+	<td>A list of features, as defined by [Modernizr tests](http://modernizr.com/docs/), which the module will use if they are available in the browser.
 The absense of the feature may result in the module offering different or reduced functionality, but it will be handled elegantly.</td>
 </tr><tr>
 	<td>&nbsp;&nbsp;<code>},</code></td>
 	<td></td>